 - Able to communicate in English or Polish; Ukrainian or Russian are a great asset;

-- Committed to serve children, youth and women;
+- Committed to serve children, youth, women and elderly people;

 - Compassionate, able to listen well and willing to learn more about Psychological First Aid;

 - In good health, able to work with kids;